-Found 110 - 120 results of 186 programs matching keyword "cold climate conditions in antarctica"
+Found 110 - 120 results of 187 programs matching keyword "cold climate conditions in antarctica"

+Dr. Stephen H. Schneider joins us to discuss climate change.
+Dr. Schneider was honored in 1992 with a MacArthur Fellowship for his ability to integrate and interpret the results of global climate research through public lectures, seminars, classroom teaching, and research collaboration with colleagues.
 Join us as we talk to South Pole scientists about Ice Cube, a major new telescope being built deep below the surface to detect ghostly neutrino particles.
 The neutrino telescope will use thousands of detectors spread over a square kilometer of ice below the South Pole to study cosmological mysteries such as black holes, gamma ray bursts, and the remnants of supernova explosions.

 Check out this amazing footage of how scientists drop detectors miles into the ice to search for elusive neutrinos.
 What's Christmas like at the South Pole?
 Also learn about the Race Around the World and the installation of the telescope's new receiver.
 Join Senior Scientist Paul Doherty as he explains the difference between floating ice and land ice, and why they effect sea levels differently.
 Join Senior Scientist Paul Doherty as he measures the power used by two lightbulbs--one incandescent and one fluorescent--that make the same amount of light.
 Join Senior Scientist Paul Doherty as shows how to melt ice unbelievably fast!
 Join Exploratorium staff as they give the quick answers to the most frequently asked questions about global warming: What is a "tipping point"?
 What are carbon credits?
 What is carbon neutral?
 What can I do?
 What can my kid do?
 Join us as we talk to scientists from the ANDRILL (ANtarctica DRILLing) project, who are currently on a geological drilling expedition in Antarctica.
 Join us as we talk with Robert Henson, author of The Rough Guide to Climate Change.
-Stephanie Chasteen speaks with Zan Stine, a graduate student in the Earth and Planetary Sciences Department at the University of California at Berkeley, at the annual American Geophysical Union meeting.
-Mr. Stine tells us about his search for the reasons why summer is coming earlier than it did in the past.